 In order to be considered for the Associate Degree Nursing (RN) or Practical Nursing (LPN) program, students must provide the Admissions office with the appropriate documentation showing completion of all requirements.
 Appropriate documentation consists of:

 - Updated assessment scores. -AND/OR-

-- A transcript or program evaluation/degree audit showing successful completion of course requirements (i.e. developmental coursework).
+- A transcript or academic evaluation showing successful completion of course requirements (i.e. developmental coursework).

 It is the student’s responsibility to: